aeogunmuyiwa/weather-map/README.md

 -the app will be running on localhost:8000

 todo-
--add more feature and better weather displau UI
+-add more feature and better weather display UI